Xamarin

 Xamarin.Forms Layout are used to compose user interface controls into logical structures.

-The Layout class is a specialized subtype of View
+The Layout class is a specialized subtype of View, which acts as

 logic to set the position and size of child elements.